VictorTagayun/NUCLEO-G474RE_CMSIS_DSP_Tutorial/readme.md

 		599, 344, 155, 38, 0, 38, 155, 344, 599, 909, 1263, 1647
 	  };

-### The followinging waveforms are the printout from MCU and plotted in Excel.
-But I wrongfully converted to Float, but no conversion is necessary.
+### The following waveforms are the printout from MCU and plotted in Excel.
+But I wrongfully converted to Float.
+Actually, no conversion is necessary.

 Input DAC signal